d-t-w/netty-buffers/README.md

 * HTTPObjectAggregator creates a CompositeByteBuffer with component buffers of 8192 bytes (default)
 * CompositeByteBuffer consolidate at every 1024 component parts (default)
-* Leads to large messages generating a series of small allocations and occasional 8MB allocation
+* Leads to large messages generating a series of small allocations and occasional 8MB and larger
 * Deallocation occurs asynchronously, a burst of large messages can lead to high allocation contention
-* The 8MB large allocations lead to new PoolChunk being allocated, as none have capacity available
+* The 8MB large allocations can lead to new PoolChunk being allocated when none existing have capacity
+* Larger aggregated buffers are allocated via allocateHuge which is unpooled
 * Can lead to PoolArenas having more than 3 PoolChunk allocated, approaching 100% use by all PoolChunks
 * Appears that some PoolChunk are not deallocated, not sure why but perhaps:
   * Some buffers are cached in the threadlocal, not deallocated (see a lot of PoolChunk w/ 1% usage)
   * Perhaps under constant load all PoolChunk are in use with new requests, not sure how chunks preferred
-* OOM generally (95%) occurs at huge allocation, unpooled Chunk fails because pooled Chunks consume 100%
+* OOM generally (95%) occurs at huge allocation, unpooled Chunk fails when existing  pooled consume 100%
-* OOM occasionally (5%) occurs at point of new Chunk allocation, all memory consumed already
+* OOM occasionally (5%) occurs at point of new Chunk allocation when all memory consumed already
 * Direct memory consumption confirmed by JVisualVM + Buffer Pools plugin

 *Usage*: